zepinglee/citeproc-js/manual/citeproc-doc.rst

 Optional sections
 ^^^^^^^^^^^^^^^^^

-Three optional sections may be included in a fixture to exercise special aspects of processor behavior.
+Four optional sections are available for use in a fixture to exercise special aspects of processor behavior.

 !!!!!!!!!!